ivanbgd/stock-trading-cli-with-async-streams/README.md

 ## Conclusion

-- This application fetches data from a remote API, so it is relatively I/O-bound.
+- This application fetches data from a remote API, so it is relatively **I/O-bound**.
 - There are some light calculations taking place, but I believe that the application is more on the I/O-bound side.
 - The `async/await` paradigm copes well with this kind of application.
-- We also implemented the Actor Model.
+- We also implemented the **Actor Model**.
 It uses message passing between actors.
     - Actors slow down execution a little, but not too much in case of this application.
     - They work quite nicely and can be configured and customized to our liking.
     - We were able to use third-party Actor frameworks, as well as our own implementation.
         - Actix and our implementation didn't show much difference in performance in this application, if any.
-    - Actors can be combined with `rayon`.
+    - Actors can be combined successfully with `rayon`.
-- Working with *chunks* of data instead of with individual pieces of data improves performance.
+- Working with **chunks** of data instead of with individual pieces of data improves performance.
     - Not all chunk sizes perform the same, so we need to find a sweet spot - an optimal chunk size.
+    - The optimal chunk size depends on implementation in general, but in our case it didn't vary much, if at all, between different implementations.
-- It probably helps even more so in a distributed setting (a distributed network of nodes) to send larger messages, than smaller ones, in both ways, which means to work with chunks instead of individual symbols.
+- It probably helps even more so in a distributed setting (a distributed network of nodes) to send larger messages, than smaller ones, in both ways, which means to work with **chunks** instead of individual symbols.
 - We couldn't measure execution time 100% properly in case of Actors with asynchronous code, but it's close.
     - Namely, we send `start` time in a message and ultimately forward it to the Writer Actor which then calculates and prints the execution time after it has written results to the file in each iteration,